Hassanprogramming/workspace/README.md

 - Python
 - Docker
 - Redis
-- Other dependencies (list any additional requirements)
+- Other dependencies (list any additional requirements in requirements.txt)

 ### Installation